Basic facts about Switzerland

 The Swiss could be seen as a nation of animal-lovers but there are strict guidelines for owning a pet.

 Cats are by far the most popular type of pet in Switzerland, almost three times as many as dogs.
 This is easily visible as soon as you walk past a Swiss block of flats – you will see numerous types of stairs enabling the furry creatures to get out and roam free.

 Owning a dog is more costly, which probably explains the popularity of cats.
-In addition to the microchip, some breeds need compulsory training, insurance and also their own public transport ticket if case.
+In addition to the microchip, some breeds need compulsory training, insurance and also their own public transport ticket.
 Find out more about what it means to own pets in Switzerland.